sci-oer/java-resource/README.md

 An example can be found in the `example` folder that will create an image with pre added jupyter notebooks and wiki configurations.
 The steps to create the wiki configuration is the same as that for this container.

-## Software Licence
+## Software License

-This project is licensed under the GPLv3 licence.
+This project is licensed under the GPLv3 license.
-This is a strong copy left licence that requires that any derivative work is released under the same licence.
+This is a strong copy left license that requires that any derivative work is released under the same license.
 This was selected because the objective of this project is to provide a tool that can be used by others because it is something that is useful to us.
 We believe that carrying that forward will be beneficial to the community.